treerachai/selfbot-6/README.md

 open command prompt in that folder (Shift+right click, command prompt option) and run the command: npm i -S hydrabolt/discord.js

+rename "credentials example.json" to "credentials.json" and add your discord token where it obviously goes

 now run RunSelfBot.bat